 Where is South Tyrol?
-You find this beautiful area in the north of Italy, to the south of Brennerpass (Passo Brennero).
-The autonomous Province of Bolzano adjoins Austria and Switzerland.
+You find this beautiful area in the north of Italy, to the south of Passo Brennero.
+The Autonomous Province of Bolzano adjoins Austria and Switzerland.

 Coming from Munich you take the direction to Innsbruck (A12 Inntalautobahn) via Rosenheim and Kufstein.
 At Innsbruck you follow the motorway A 13 (Brennerautobahn) until you reach the Brennerpass, there the motorway passes into the Italian Brennerautobahn (A22).
 The first bigger village in South Tyrol is Vipiteno (Sterzing).